ustaxcourt/ef-cms/docs/windows-development-environment.md

    ```
 1. Install NodeJS via `nvm`
    1. To find out which version of NodeJS to install, check the `FROM` line of the [Dockerfile](../Dockerfile) and look for `node-<version>`
-   1. Use `nvm` to install NodeJS, replacing `<version>` with the actual version you determined
+   1. Install NodeJS, replacing `<version>` with the actual version you determined
       ```bash
       nvm install <version>
+      ```
+   1. Set the local version of NodeJS to the version you just installed
+      ```bash
       nvm use <version>
       ```
-   1. **Note:** You will be responsible for keeping your local installation of NodeJS in sync with DAWSON's by repeating the previous step when necessary
+   1. **Note:** You will be responsible for keeping your local installation of NodeJS in sync with DAWSON's by repeating the previous two steps when necessary
 1. Install `tfswitch` by following the [tfswitch installation instructions](https://github.com/warrensbox/terraform-switcher#linux)
 1. Install Terraform via `tfswitch`
    1. To find out which version of Terraform to install, check the [verify-terraform-version](../scripts/verify-terraform-version.sh) script